serif/Native-Tab/README.md

 ## Install

-While in beta, this will not be added to the Chrome Web Store.
+While in βeta, this will not be added to the Chrome Web Store.
 To try this in the mean time:

 - Download and extract the zip where you want to keep it
 - In Chrome click the puzzle piece, then Manage Extensions (or ⋮ (menu) > Settings > Extensions)